Read in 4 minutes

 - It is a good idea to follow a standard naming convention, for example if your domain name is

-mydomain.comthen you the configuration file should be named
+mydomain.comthen the virtual host configuration file should be named

 - Configuration files which are responsible for loading various Apache modules are located in the

 mods-availabledirectory can be enabled by creating a symlink to the

 /etc/apache2/mods-enable/directory with the